seyedeliasfakoorian/Org2/readme.txt

 dependencies up-to-date and github-actions and dependabot to fix vulnerabilities in my repository

-2 of the files in this repository is under Base64
+2 of the files in this repository encoded by Base64